VODGroup/AccessibilityDocumentation/Sources/iOSAccessibilityHandbook/iOSAccessibilityHandbook.docc/Pages/Introduction/AccessibilityFeatures/AccessibilityFeatures.md

 Tactile form is supported by VoiceOver, but not by devices on their own.
 There is nothing in an iPhone or an iPad that can **produce** Braille output.
 Therefore, to enable VoiceOver display information in the tactile form, an **external** refreshable Braille display is required.

 ### Variety of supported technology
 There is wide range of **external assistive technology devices** supported by Apple products.
 Later in the book we are going to get introduced to more examples of such devices, of both **input** and **output kinds**.

-To check them out yourself, browse [**Apple's third-party assistive technology devices page**](https://www.apple.com/accessibility/assistive-technologies/).
+> Experiment: You can check some of them out beforehand at [**Apple's third-party assistive technology devices page**](https://www.apple.com/accessibility/assistive-technologies/).

 ## Accessibility API
-Some accessibility features are fully autonomous and are supported automatically.
-Others require explicit consideration of developers.
+Some accessibility features are fully *autonomous* and are **supported implicitly** -- automatically.
+Others require **explicit consideration of developers**.

 ### Straightforward accessibility
-For example, classic **Invert Colours** perfectly works **on its own**, because this technology simply inverts *every* colour of the interface.
+For example, classic **Invert Colours** perfectly works **on its own**, because this technology simply inverts *every* colour of the interface. iOS is *definitely* capable of that.
+And such *senseless* invert sucks.

 ### Sophisticated technology
 On the other hand, there is **Smart Invert** that does the same *but is considerate* of images, videos and media **with already sufficient colour scheme**.
 Smart Invert will work *as intended* only if **supported explicitly** -- if everything that shouldn't be inverted is **correctly marked**.
 By developers, *inside* of the application.

 ## Wrap-up
 ### Defining the course
-On this page we are going to discuss accessibility features **from a distance**.
-It is *essential* to understand **what can be done to an interface** in order to provide accessible experience.
+On this page we just *got familiar* with accessibility features.
+It is essential to know of their existence, specificity and functionality **to be simply able to consider their usage**.

 ### Closer look at some features
-But understanding is not enough. **There are accessibility features that need our help.** To know how to ensure their assistance, there is a series of articles highlighting those settings that need our **explicit involvement**.
+But this knowledge is not enough.
+To have an application accessible **there are accessibility features that need our help.** To know how to *ensure* their assistance, there is a **series of articles** highlighting those settings that need our **explicit involvement**.

 ## What's next
 @Links(visualStyle: detailedGrid) {